ansible/ansible-ai-connect-operator/README.md

 - [Deploy a Specific Version of `AnsibleAIConnect`](./docs/user-guide/advanced-configuration/deploying-a-specific-version.md)
 - [Trusting a Custom Certificate Authority](./docs/user-guide/advanced-configuration/trusting-a-custom-certificate-authority.md)

-## Advanced Configuration for `AnsibleMCPServer`
+## Advanced Configuration for `AnsibleMCPConnect`

 ### Ignore certificate errors
-If your AAP setup uses a self-signed certificate, configure the `AnsibleMCPServer` to ignore certificate errors by setting `IGNORE_CERTIFICATE_ERRORS: true` within the `extra_settings` of the `AnsibleMCPServer` CRD.
+If your AAP setup uses a self-signed certificate, configure the `AnsibleMCPConnect` to ignore certificate errors by setting `IGNORE_CERTIFICATE_ERRORS: true` within the `extra_settings` of the `AnsibleMCPConnect` CRD.

 ```yaml
 ---